MLeidel/CodeScriber/CSdoc.md

 ## Note for Windows Users

 If you uninstall Microsoft Edge or any of its components, CodeScriber will not work.
-This is because pywebview uses Edge components for rendering.
+This is because pywebview uses some Edge components for rendering.

 ---